brizzai/auto-mcp/README.md

   ghcr.io/brizzai/auto-mcp:latest
 ```

-config contains and overwrite `config.yaml` and both of the `swagger.json` and `adjustment.yaml` files
+- This command mounts the `examples/petshop/config` directory from your local machine into the Docker container at `/config`.
+- The `/config` directory inside the container should contain:
+  - `config.yaml`: Main configuration file for the demo
+  - `swagger.json`: API specification for the Petshop service
+  - `adjustment.yaml`: Optional adjustments or overrides for the API

+> **Note:**
+> Any files you place in `examples/petshop/config` will overwrite the default `config.yaml`, `swagger.json`, and `adjustment.yaml` inside the container.

+This setup allows you to easily test and modify the Petshop demo configuration.

+See [docs/CONFIGURATION.md](docs/
-See [docs/CONFIGURATION.md](docs/CONFIGURATION.md) for all config options and environment variable overrides.
+CONFIGURATION.md) for all config options
+and environment variable overrides.

 ## 🤝 Contributing